rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 ## What is RethinkDB? ##

-RethinkDB is an open-source, distributed database built to store JSON documents and effortlessly scale to multiple servers.
-It's easy to set up and learn and features a simple but powerful query language that supports table joins, groupings, aggregations, and functions.
+RethinkDB is the first open-source, scalable JSON database built from the ground up for the realtime web.
+It inverts the traditional database architecutre by exposing an exciting new access model -- instead of polling for changes, the developer can tell RethinkDB to continuously push updated query results to applications in realtime.
+RethinkDB's realtime push architecture dramatically reduces the time and effort necessary to build scalable realtime apps.

+In addition to being designed from the ground up for realtime apps, RethinkDB offers a flexible query language, intuitive operations and monitoring APIs, and is easy to setup and learn.

 {% infobox %}